microspectrometer/dev-kit-2020/doc/embedded-c-design.md

         - do these cause problems when unit testing?
         - yes
         - so I stub them to ignore them in testing
     - how do I test that a lib .c function calls a static function?
+        - everything was going great with setting this up
+        - but I can't figure out why `AssertCall` is returning `false` when it should *clearly* be returning true
+        - come back to this by inserting print statements all the fuck over `AssertCall`, rebuilding, and remaking the tests to find out where things are fucking up
+        - OK, I still don't know why it failed
+        - but I fixed it by replacing the `==` comparison with a `g_strcmp0` comparison
     - [ ] split common Spi stuff from SpiSlave into a Spi lib

 # keyword const is required for avr-gcc optimal assembly